2024 Las Vegas Grand Prix

 The 2024 Las Vegas Grand Prix (officially known as the Formula 1 Heineken Silver Las Vegas Grand Prix 2024) was a Formula One motor race held on November 23, 2024, at the Las Vegas Strip Circuit in Paradise, Nevada, United States.
 It was the twenty-second round of the 2024 Formula One World Championship.

 George Russell of Mercedes took pole position for the race, which he went on to win ahead of teammate Lewis Hamilton, with Carlos Sainz Jr. of Ferrari completing the podium.
 Max Verstappen of Red Bull Racing finished fifth, securing his fourth consecutive World Drivers' Championship.
 Mercedes achieved their 60th one-two finish, their first since the 2022 São Paulo Grand Prix.
+The podium finish was the last for Hamilton until the 2026 Chinese Grand Prix and his last of 153 podium finishes for Mercedes.

 Background

 The event was held at the Las Vegas Strip Circuit in Paradise, Nevada, for the second time in the circuit's history, across the weekend of November 21–23.
 The Grand Prix was the twenty-second round of the 2024 Formula One World Championship and the second running of the Las Vegas Grand Prix.